onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
    :id: R-195620
+   :target: VNF or PNF PROVIDER
    :keyword: SHOULD
-   :target: VNF or PNF Provider
    :introduced: guilin

    The VNF or PNF Provider's Ansible playbooks **SHOULD** compare the version(s)